writethedocs/www/docs/conf/australia/2018/convince-your-manager.rst

   SUBJECT: Professional Development: Documentation Community Conference

   I'd like to attend Write the Docs {{city}}, which takes place {{ date.main }}.
-This three-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.
+This two-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.

   Write the Docs conferences bring together everyone who writes the docs – Tech Writers, Developers, Developer Relations, Customer Support – making the events an ideal networking opportunity.
   Each conference successfully combines a number of different event formats to deliver engaging, practical, and timely content.

-  There is a single track of talks, a parallel unconference event, and a community writing day.
+  There is a single track of talks, a parallel unconference event, and hands-on workshops on both days.
 The `sessions from 2017 <http://www.writethedocs.org/conf/{{shortcode}}/2017/speakers/>`_ will give you a good idea of the kinds of topics covered, many of which are relevant to my work.

   Costs: